 Since the Jews could not beat Saul/Paul in debating the scriptures, they decided that they must kill him to shut him up.
 We are told that they watched the city gates to catch him coming and going so that they could kill him.
 But, he learned of their plan and escaped the city.
 We may be asking ourselves what this has to do with us today and think that stuff like this does not happen anymore.
 The sad truth is that it happens even more today than it has in the past.
 You see many people, including well known religious leaders, have distorted the truth for profit and have much to lose by people getting back to the gospel of Jesus Christ.
 We can take comfort from this passage in the fact that God took care of his servant Saul/Paul and He will take care of us as well.

-When he came to Jerusalem, he tried to join the disciples, but they were all afraid of him, not believing that he really was a disciple.
+On reaching Yerushalayim, he tried to join the talmidim; but they were all afraid of him - they didn't believe he was a talmid.

 Imagine the thoughts going through the disciples heads as Saul, the man who had so severely persecuted the church in Jerusalem, came to join in their fellowship.
 They judged the state of his heart by his previous actions.
 The same is true of the "church" today and also probably in most of us as individual believers.
 We, as followers of Christ, do not have the right to exclude anyone who wants to follow Jesus from the fellowship.
 It is God's fellowship and not ours and He knows His sheep.
 We must trust in Him to protect us and not lean on our own understanding or past experiences.

-But Barnabas took him and brought him to the apostles.
-He told them how Saul on his journey had seen the Lord and that the Lord had spoken to him, and how in Damascus he had preached fearlessly in the name of Jesus.
+However, Bar-Nabba got hold of him and took him to the emissaries.
+He told them how Sha'ul had seen the Lord while traveling, that the Lord had spoken to him, and how in Dammesek Sha'ul had spoken out boldly in the name of Yeshua.

 Have people noticed a major difference in your life since you came to know Jesus?
 This verse is a great example of what should take place when you accept Jesus Christ as your Lord and Savior.
 Barnabus noticed a major change in Saul/Paul and was able to testify to the apostles of the change that he had seen.

-So Saul stayed with them and moved about freely in Jerusalem, speaking boldly in the name of the Lord.
-He talked and debated with the Grecian Jews, but they tried to kill him.
-When the brothers learned of this, they took him down to Caesarea and sent him off to Tarsus.
+So he remained with them and went all over Yerushalayim continuing to speak out boldly in the name of the Lord.
+He talked and debated with the Greek-speaking Jews, but they began making attempts to kill him.
+When the brothers learned of it, they brought him down to Caesarea and sent him away to Tarsus.

 Once again, Saul/Paul debated the Jews and they didn't like the words that God gave him.
 They lost the argument and so tried to kill him once again.
 As Christians, we can expect some of the same type of persecution.
 When those who try to argue with God's Word get frustrated, they lash out.